Scroll to Explore

 Beach days with a difference

-While the days get cooler, the ocean temperature tends to stay pleasant right up until the end of August (we promise.)
+While the days get cooler in winter, the ocean temperature tends to stay pleasant right up until the end of August (we promise.)
 With plenty of sunshine, there’s no reason you can’t continue to enjoy the beach.
 Go for an early morning swim and follow it with a hot coffee while you sit on the sand.
-Take a filled with local produce from the markets picnic, go for a run, practice yoga.
+Pack a delicious picnic filled with local produce from the markets, go for a run, practice yoga.
 Rinse and repeat.

 Byron Bay is considered one of the best places in the country for whale watching, with the Southern Hemisphere humpback whales on their way to the breeding and birthing grounds in the subtropics.
 At more than 2,500-kms, this is considered one of the longest migrations in the animal kingdom.
 Whales migrate past Byron Bay from May to November, and there are several excellent kayak tours from which to catch the whales in action.
 Paddle out into the marine park and learn about local history, aboriginal history, the lighthouse, dolphins, whales, and turtles.